Our Academic Team

 Visual Computing

-CDE Students: Paddy Boulton, Sameh Hussain, Alex Rotsidis, Mesar Hameed
+CDE Students: Paddy Boulton, Sameh Hussain, Alex Rotsidis, Karolina Pakenaite, Lindsey Macaulay Lowe, Steve Willey, Yassir Saquil

-My research interestis computer vision, especially its application to computer graphics.
-I am interested in automatically processing real photographs and video into art or into 3D animated models.
-I also workon automatically locating and identifying objects, whether photographed, drawn, painted, etc., and reconstructing complex dynamic phenomena from video (e.g. trees).
+My research interest is computer vision, especially its application to computer graphics.
+I am interested in automatically processing real photographs and videos into art or into 3D animated models.
+I also work on automatically locating and identifying objects, whether photographed, drawn, painted, etc., and reconstructing complex dynamic phenomena from video (e.g. trees).

 Prof Jian Jun Zhang